guardian/membership-frontend/docs/FRONTEND.md

 <a name="prefixes"></a>
 ## Vendor Prefixes

 We use [Autoprefixer](https://github.com/postcss/autoprefixer) for vendor prefixes so write any prefixed CSS using the spec version only and the build process will add any requried prefixes.
-It's suprising how few vendor prefixes a anymore.
+It's suprising how few vendor prefixes you need anymore.

 <a name="reading"></a>
 ## Further reading